apache/iceberg/format/spec.md

 #### Column Projection

 Columns in Iceberg data files are selected by field id.
 The table schema's column names and order may change after a data file is written, and projection must be done using field ids.

-If a field id is missing from a data file, its value for each row should be `null`.
+When a projected column has an [identity partition transform](#partition-transforms) applied to it for a data file, the value from the [manifest file](#manifests)  must be used for that column (i.e. the column should not be read from the data file).
+This is to support tables that were migrated from other table formats (notably Hive) that do not write partition values to data files.
+Otherwise, if a field id is missing from a data file, its value for each row should be `null`.

 For example, a file may be written with schema `1: a int, 2: b string, 3: c double` and read using projection schema `3: measurement, 2: name, 4: a`.
 This must select file columns `c` (renamed to `measurement`), `b` (now called `name`), and a column of `null` values called `a`; in that order.